Belle and Sebastian (film): Plot

-Unbeknownst to Sébastien, Dr. Guillaume is also the one who is responsible for escorting the Jews to the Swiss border.
-One evening, the doctor hides a family in a cave prior to a trip to the border, when the sound of wolves is heard in the valley.
-The doctor goes out as the wolves start causing a ruckus in the sheepfold.
-Guillaume slips and falls into the sheepfold as Belle bounds down out of nowhere and drives off the wolves.
-The doctor sits up and moans: his ankle is broken, he cannot walk.
-He finds a sled, lies down on it, and starts pawing his way to town when Belle stops him, picks up the rope, and begins to tow him.
-She takes him to Angélina's house where everyone except Sébastien and Guillaume is surprised by the dog.
-César instantly apologizes to Sébastien for wanting to kill Belle.
+Unbeknownst to Sébastien, Dr. Guillaume is also the one escorting the Jews to the Swiss border.
+One evening, the doctor hides a family in a cave prior to a trip to the border.
+The doctor then goes out as a pack of wolves is near.
+Guillaume slips and falls as Belle appears and drives off the wolves.
+However, the doctor's ankle is broken, and he cannot walk.
+He lies down on a nearby sled, and starts pawing his way to town when Belle picks up the rope, and begins to tow him.
+She takes him to Angélina's house, where César apologizes to Sébastien for wanting to kill Belle.

-Guillaume, who is now injured, can no longer lead the Jews, and his place is taken by Angélina and Sébastien, who followed her and sneaked into the cave behind her.
-The boy befriends Esther, the daughter of the two refugees that Guillaume was to escort, and by talking with her, he discovers that César lied to him about where America truly is.
-That evening, Sébastien creeps back into town and sneaks into the schoolhouse to look at a map.
-Later, César discovers him in the schoolhouse and reveals the truth: his mother died while giving birth to him.
-César was present by chance and agreed to take care of Sébastien; he has so far been silent or preferring to lie to protect him.
-Sébastien is sad, but now he knows he can always count on César and he makes peace with him.
-It is Christmas Eve, and César gives him a treasured gift: a pocket watch with a compass.
+Guillaume, who is now injured, can no longer lead the Jews, and his place is taken by Angélina.
+Sébastien follows her and sneaks into the cave.
+He befriends Esther, the refugee family's daughter, and by talking with her, he discovers that César lied to him about where America truly is.
+That evening, Sébastien sneaks into his schoolhouse to look at a map.
+There, César discovers Sébastien and reveals the truth: his mother died while giving birth to him.
+César was present by chance and agreed to take care of Sébastien; he lied to protect him.
+Sébastien now knows he can count on César and makes peace with him.
+It is Christmas Eve, and César gives him a gift: a pocket watch with a compass.

-Meanwhile, the Germans realize that some Jews might try to escape on Christmas Day, and begin to scour the mountain passes.
-Angélina and the Jews leave the cave, but the trip is cut short by Lieutenant Braun.
-He shouts to her, and she herds the family faster up the mountain.
-He shouts to her again, but all of them are suddenly overwhelmed by an avalanche caused by his shouts.
+Meanwhile, the Germans realize that some Jews might try to escape on Christmas Day, and begin to scour the mountains.
+Angélina and the Jews leave the cave, but are spotted by Lieutenant Braun.
+He shouts at Angélina, who herds the family faster up a mountain.
+However, all of them are eventually overwhelmed by an avalanche caused by Braun's shouts.
 Lt.
-Braun, when dug out of the snow, surprisingly warns her to take another route to reach the border because his soldiers are patrolling the mountain.
-Angélina is moved.
+Braun, when dug out of the snow, warns her to take another route to reach the border because his soldiers are patrolling the mountain.